Peter Damian: Veneration

-Peter Damian is venerated as a saint and was made a Doctor of the Church by Pope Leo XII on 27 September 1828 with a feast day which is now celebrated on 21 February (Ordinary calendar).
+Peter Damian is venerated as a saint with a feast day which is now celebrated on 21 February (Ordinary calendar).
 In 1970, his feast was moved there from its prior date of 23 February.

+He was made a Doctor of the Church by Pope Leo XII in 1828.

 His body has been moved six times.
 Since 1898, Peter Damian has rested in a chapel dedicated to the saint in the cathedral of Faenza.
 No formal canonization ever took place, but his cult has existed since his death at Faenza, at Fonte-Avellana, at Monte Cassino, and at Cluny.

 The saint is represented in art as a cardinal bearing a knotted rope (the disciplina) in his hand; also sometimes he is depicted as a pilgrim holding a papal Bull, to signify his many legations.

+Peter Daiman is venerated as the patron saint of those suffering from insomnia and other sleep disorders, having forgone sleep during periods of intense prayer during his life.